JimLynx/fundpin/README.md

 - All site photographs used are owned by site creator.
 - Site logo designed using [Hatchful Shopify](https://hatchful.shopify.com/), a free online logo maker.
+- Hamburger mobile-menu icon png taken from [Hiclipart](https://www.hiclipart.com/) and edited in Photoshop for site colour match.
 - Icons used in the Technologies Used section of this document are taken from various sources (mainly Wikipeadia).

 ### Content